downingbots/RLDonkeycar/README.md

 #### The RL Code

-The RL code is mostly in files starting with RL inside the [donkeycar/donkeycar/parts](https://github.com/downingbots/RLDonkeycar/tree/master/donkeycar/donkeycar/parts) dirctory:
+The RL code is mostly in files starting with RL inside the [donkeycar/donkeycar/parts](https://github.com/downingbots/RLDonkeycar/tree/master/donkeycar/donkeycar/parts) directory:

 * [RLControlPi.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLControlPi.py): the logic that changes the mode between the OpenCV code and the RL code.
-Sends/recieves message to/from the RLPi.
+Sends/receives message to/from the RLPi.

 * [RL.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RL.py): a wrapper around some RL classes to integrate with manage.py
 * [RLPi.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLPi.py): the main code executed at the RLPi.
 Loops around receiving and caching messages from the ControlPi, processing batches of messages ready for PPO, and sending the updated weights to the ControlPi.